Heather Badamo

 Bio

-Heather Badamo writes on the arts of Byzantium and the East Christian world.
-Her research focuses on the intersection of Christian and Islamic visual culture, in particular the circulation of objects across the frontier zones of the eastern Mediterranean, with the related dissemination and transformation of artistic forms, ideas, and beliefs.
-Primary academic interests include theories of cultural exchange, philosophies of religious violence, art in war, and visual strategies for communal self-fashioning.
-Other interests are medieval image theory and the urban development of Cairo, and medieval North Africa.
+Heather Badamo writes on the arts of the Byzantine and East Christian worlds.
+Her research focuses on the intersection of Christian and Islamic visual cultures, especially the circulation of objects across the frontier zones of the eastern Mediterranean, with the related dissemination and transformation of artistic forms, ideas, and beliefs.
+Primary academic interests include premodern globalism, violence, and visual strategies for communal self-fashioning.
 She conducts research in Egypt, Lebanon, Syria, Georgia, and Turkey.
-In 2005–2006, she participated in a conservation project led jointly by the American Research Center in Egypt and the Coptic Museum in Cairo.
+In 2005–2006, she participated in a conservation project led by the American Research Center in Egypt and the Coptic Museum in Cairo.

 Publications